Quansight-Labs/free-threaded-compatibility/docs/ci.md

 support](https://github.com/actions/setup-python/issues/771) installing a
 free-threaded build.
 For now, here are some relatively easy ways:

-## Ubuntu Linux CI Setup via `deadsnakes-action`
+## Ubuntu Linux CI setup via `deadsnakes-action`

-the easiest way to get a free-threaded Python build on a CI runner is with the `deadsnakes` Ubuntu PPA and the `deadsnakes-action` GitHub Action:
+The easiest way to get a free-threaded Python build on a CI runner is with the `deadsnakes` Ubuntu PPA and the `deadsnakes-action` GitHub Action:

 ```yaml
 jobs: